Heemskerck (1638 ship): Construction and characteristics

 Heemskerck was designated by the VOC as a "small war yacht", but it is unclear if she was built to the specifications of the 1637 resolution.
 In any case, her hull and masts were certainly made of wood.
 As in other war yachts, her transom was a squared-off vertical face.
 This sacrificed some cargo capacity but made possible the mounting of guns, "stern chasers", pointed directly aft.
 In one of Gilsemans' drawings, three vertical Xs are shown on the upper part of the transom.
 It is likely that the ship had some form of the coat of arms of Amsterdam displayed on her stern.

 It is uncertain what armament Heemskerck carried, but it certainly included cannon.
 She carried her guns on two decks, as one of Gilsemans' sketches shows.
 Tasman's journal mentions guns on the "upper orlop" deck, in the "gun room", and on the "upper deck".
 The journal also mentions firing "bow guns", suggesting the presence of at least two bow chasers.
 One of Gilsemans' illustrations in Tasman's journal clearly shows two stern chasers.

 The sketches of Heemskerck in Tasman's journal show three masts and a bowsprit, a rigging configuration that was the norm for Dutch ships of this type.
 Both the foremast and mainmast supported two square-rigged sails.
 The mizzen mast had a single lateen sail.
 The bowsprit supported a spritsail.

-The resolution of Govenor-General Van Dieman and his council, dated August 1, 1642, which set Tasman's first exploratory voyage in motion, specified that Heemskerck would sail with a crew of 60 officers and men.
+The resolution of Governor-General Van Dieman and his council, dated 1 August 1642, which set Tasman's first exploratory voyage in motion, specified that Heemskerck would sail with a crew of 60 officers and men.
 It is unknown how many were actually aboard for the voyage.

 The ship was likely named after Dutch explorer and admiral Jacob van Heemskreck.